Fee Range: E

 She has also established a boutique advisory firm, Julie Bishop and Partners.

-Ms Bishop has previously served as Chair of the WA Town Planning Appeal Tribunal, Director of SBS Media, on West Coast Eagles AFL Club board and on the Murdoch University Senate.
+Ms Bishop has previously served as Chair of the WA Town Planning Appeal Tribunal, Director of SBS Media, Director of the West Coast Eagles AFL Club and on the Murdoch University Senate.